yoyo53/Infernape-test-I3/README.md

 ## Step 3

-* Add a test for one of the bugs you’ve fond during the first session - but write the code by hand this time
+* Add a test for one of the bugs you’ve fond during the first session - but *without using codegen* this time.
 * Refactor so that you use a test fixture between each test to reset the database

 ## Step 4